manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 Datasets should specify the legislative Act under which each area is protected.
 This field provides the legal context needed to confirm protection status and supports classification into IUCN categories.
-Without this information the degree to which the area is protected can not be communicated.
+Without this information the degree to which the area is protected cannot be communicated.

 In some cases, however, the legislation may be implied from the dataset context.
 For example, a dataset titled “Regional Parks” may be